-2. General Framework
+2 General Framework

-Estimating the seed sensitivity amounts to computing the probability for a random word (target alignment), drawn according to a given probabilistic model, to belong to a given language, namely the language of all alignments matched by a given seed (or a set of seeds).
+Estimating the seed sensitivity amounts to compute the probability for a random word (target alignment), drawn according to a given probabilistic model, to belong to a given language, namely the language of all alignments matched by a given seed (or a set of seeds).

-2.1.
-Target alignments
+2.1 Target Alignments

 Target alignments are represented by words over an alignment alphabet \mathcal{A} .
 In the simplest case, considered most often, the alphabet is binary and expresses a match or a mismatch occurring at each alignment column.
-However, it could be useful to consider larger alphabets, such as the ternary alphabet of match/transition/transversion for the case of DNA (see Ref.
-19).
-The importance of this extension is even more evident for the protein case,6 where different types of amino acid pairs are generally distinguished.
+However, it could be useful to consider larger alphabets, such as the ternary alphabet of match/transition/transversion for the case of DNA (see [12]).
+The importance of this extension is even more evident for the protein case ([10]), where different types of amino acid pairs are generally distinguished.

 Usually, the set of target alignments is a finite set.
-In the case considered most often, 5,7,10,11,13,18 target alignments are all words of a given length n.
+In the case considered most often [2,14,15,16,17,18], target alignments are all words of a given length n.
 This set is trivially a regular language that can be specified by a deterministic automaton with (n + 1) states.
-However, more complex definitions of target alignments have been considered (see e.g. Ref.
-15) that aim to capture more adequately properties of biologically relevant alignments.
+However, more complex definitions of target alignments have been considered (see e.g. [19]) that aim to capture more adequately properties of biologically relevant alignments.
 In general, we assume that the set of target alignments is a finite regular language $L_T \in \mathcal{A}^$ and thus can be represented by an acyclic DFA $T = \langle Q_T, q_T^0, q_T^F, \mathcal{A}, \psi_T \rangle$.

-2.2.
-Probability assignment
+2.2 Probability Assignment